AleksandarFaraj/blocksite/REGEX_INTRO.md

 ## Short intro to regex writing

 ### Letters
 You can write **letters** as they are.
 For example, you can just write _**pornub**_ to block pornhub.com

-### Alternation and grouping
+### Choice and grouping
 If you want to use multiple hostnames, just write each of them inside brackets and divide with vertical line.
 Example: __(pornhub)|(xvideos)__

-As you can see, brackets are used for grouping letters and vertical line is used for alternation.
-If you write pornhu**b**|**x**videos then alternation will work only for 2 letters(b and x), not for whole words.
+As you can see, brackets are used for grouping letters and vertical line means OR.
+If you write pornhu**b**|**x**videos then vertical line will work only for 2 letters(b and x), not for whole words.

-Bracket captures value inside it.
+Brackets capture value inside it.
 It's ok, everything will work, you can use it.
 But capturing is not necessary in this extention.
-If you want to create group without capturing, you can use this construction __(?:pornhub)|(?:xvideos)__.
+If you want to create groups without capturing, you can use this construction __(?:pornhub)|(?:xvideos)__.

 ### Special characters . ? + * | ( ) [ ] { } ^ $ / \
 As you saw before, there are characters that do have special meaning. ( ) and | are the examples.
-The first one is used for grouping and the second one is for alternation.
 If you want use brackets just as brackets, you have to backslash it.
 This is true also for any other characher with special meaning.

 __If you don't need special meaning of character, you have to backslash it__.